newsgac/platform/README.md

 ## Setup Instructions

 In order to run the platform at your computer, you need to have [docker](https://www.docker.com/products/docker-desktop) available on your system.
-Then execute the following commands in a command line environment:
+Then execute the following commands in a command line environment (instructions for Linux):

  1. `git clone https://github.com/newsgac/platform.git`
  2. `cd platform`
+ 3. `mkdir data`
- 3. `docker build . -t "newsgac/newsgac"`
+ 4. `docker build . -t "newsgac/newsgac"`
- 4. `export $(egrep -v '^#' .env.default | xargs)`
+ 5. `export $(egrep -v '^#' .env.default | xargs)`
- 5. `docker stack deploy -c docker-compose.yml -c docker-compose.dev.yml newsgacdev`
+ 6. `docker stack deploy -c docker-compose.yml -c docker-compose.dev.yml newsgacdev`

 When these commands have successfully completed, the platform will be available as a web server on the address: [http://YOUR-IP-ADDRESS:5050](http://YOUR-IP-ADDRESS:5050)